 Polar Vantage V – The top model of Polar

-It can pretty much the same as the more expensive models but the fancy things as I don’t use anymore are cutted away.
-The Polar M430 is for those who runs and focus on that.
-It has GPS tracker and wrist based heart rate monitor.
+It can pretty much the same as the more expensive models but the fancy things as I don’t use anymore are cut away.
+The Polar M430 is for those who run and focus on that.
+It has a GPS tracker and a wrist-based heart rate monitor.
 But anyway, it’s still my personal fitness and running trainer who helps me get in shape.
-The Polar M430 monitors my activity 24 hours a day from jogging to training, sleeping or even walking and provides a basic overview of my shape and improvement.
+The Polar M430 monitors my activity 24 hours a day from jogging to training, sleeping, or even walking and provides a basic overview of my shape and improvement.

 It will always be a personal choice choosing a running watch that fits your specific needs.
 It’s all about knowing what you want to use it for.
 But sometimes you just want a watch because it has a certain prestige and signal value like with the Polar Vantage V where you feel in control of the situation.

-If you are a big online shopper like myself , I hope you enjoy this review and if you have any questions about my Marathon Top 2 or want to leave your own Personal review, please leave a comment below.
+I hope you like this review and if you have any questions about this post or want to leave your own Personal review, please leave a comment below.